Lemon sole fillets with creamy sauce

 2. Heat the oil in a large, preferably non-stick pan over medium-high heat – high heat and a little more oil if the pan isn’t non-stick.

-4. Carefully turn the fillets over and cook for a couple of minutes on the skin side.
-Turn down the heat and squeeze the lemon all over the fish.
+4. Carefully turn the fillets over, add the butter and cook for a minute on the flesh side.
+Turn them over again, turn down the heat and squeeze the lemon all over the fish.

 5. Pour the cream around the fillets, sprinkle the parsley and the Parmesan.
 Shake the pan to stir the sauce.
 Cook for a minute or two, until the sauce thickens and is nearly absorbed by the fish.